Understanding Wet Floor Signs: DFS Best Practices for Safety and Visibility

 Maintain Sign Integrity: Keep signs upright and stable.
 Replace damaged, faded, or dirty signs to maintain safety and a professional appearance.

-The single most important safety rule, and one often overlooked, is the timely removal of wet floor signs.
-Leaving signs out after the floor is dry can create tripping hazards and leads to sign fatigue.
-When signs are used unnecessarily, people may stop paying attention, and a real hazard may be ignored when it occurs.
+One of the most important considerations for wet floor safety is the timely removal of signs.
+Leaving signs out after the floor is dry can create tripping hazards and lead to sign fatigue.
+When signs are used unnecessarily, people may stop paying attention, and a real hazard might be ignored.

-The DFS Protocol: Wet floor signs should only be used when there is an active hazard.
-Once the area is verified as clean and safe, the sign should be removed immediately and returned to its proper storage location.
+At DFS, wet floor signs are used only for active hazards.
+Once an area is verified as clean and safe, the sign is removed immediately and returned to its proper storage location.

 Conclusion